 Her other book is 'Again.'
 It combines an academic exploration of reincarnation with real-life experiences.
 Using as a basis the altered reality of quantum physics, Shiller extrapolates.
 It is for everyone.
 More than anything it is an insightful philosophy of life.

 A third book is 'Who Knew?'
 It is a continuation of Romy's book ‘You Never Know: A Memoir.'
 This is less of a sequel because of her ongoing recovery and more of a continuation.

 An article of hers on the television show 'Queer as Folk' is used to teach a University course on Communications.
 A response article was generated in the San Francisco Chronicle.
 A separate article about the Toronto Drag Kings was taught at the University of Lethbridge in Alberta.
 It has been chosen to be included in several books.

 She is in Third Wave Feminism and Television.
 Romy Shiller is a 3rd Wave Feminist according to the book.
 An entire chapter is devoted to her article on 'Queer as Folk.
 Romy Shiller has been on the same course syllabus as Simone de Beauvoir.

-Most of her articles can be read on her blog, The Shiller Articles.
+Most of her articles can be read here.

-Romy Shiller holds a PhD in Drama from the Graduate Centre for Study of Drama, University of Toronto where she wrote a doctoral dissertation entitled 'A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film.'
+Romy Shiller holds a Ph.D. in Drama from the Graduate Centre for Study of Drama, the University of Toronto where she wrote a doctoral dissertation entitled 'A Critical Exploration of Cross-Dressing and Drag in Gender Performance and Camp in Contemporary North American Drama and Film.'